no triangle studios

 A penthouse living and dining level wrapped in glass, with an internal stair to the floor above

-Wide 3D interior rendering of a Vivere by Solterra penthouse kitchen with warm wood cabinetry, a dark veined stone backsplash and island top, a fluted island base, upholstered bar stools, linear pendants, and corner windows over the city.
+3D interior rendering of a Vivere by Solterra penthouse kitchen with warm wood cabinetry, a dark veined stone backsplash and island top, a fluted island base, upholstered bar stools, linear pendants, and windows over the city.

 The penthouse kitchen, with a fluted island and dark veined stone